 Mohave County suffers 6 more deaths from COVID-19

+The six new deaths raised the toll in the county, by local health officials’ calculations, to 192.
+The 35 new cases announced on Tuesday and Wednesday pushed the case count over 3,500, with 3,512.

+Those figures differ from data for Mohave County from the Arizona Department of Health Services, which on Thursday, Aug.
+27 was reporting 56 more cases and 12 more deaths than county health officials reported.

-There were also 28 new cases in the Bullhead City area, 16 in the Lake Havasu City area, and two in the communities in the Arizona Strip.
+Only three of the 35 new cases are in the Kingman area, and all of the patients are age 30-39.
+There were also 25 new cases in the Bullhead City area, six in Lake Havasu City and one in the Arizona Strip.

-A four-week decline in the case count and the death toll in the county appears to have leveled off.
-In the seven-day period ending Monday, Aug.
-10 the county experienced 157 new cases and 10 deaths, according to daily county news releases.
-But between Tuesday, Aug.
-11 and Monday, Aug.
-17 the county logged 164 new cases and 16 deaths, an increase in both categories, according to the county releases.

-There have been another 99 cases and 10 deaths reported between Tuesday, Aug.
-18 and Friday, Aug.
-21, a span of four days.
+The number of new cases and deaths is declining in the county, after a deadly July when the county recorded 1,822 COVID-19 cases and 74 deaths.

+County Health Director Denise Burley told the Mohave County Board of Supervisors on Monday, Aug.
+24 the county is making “definitive progress.”

-The county no longer reports the number of cases in each medical service area.
-Broken down by cities and communities, the county on Friday was listing 1,041 confirmed cases for Lake Havasu City, 1,003 for Bullhead City, 456 for Kingman, 284 for Fort Mohave, 198 for Mohave Valley, 82 for Golden Valley, 73 for Beaver Dam/Littlefield, and 49 described only as “other cities.”
-A new category – tribal – was added with 246 cases.
-That resulted in cases being removed from the other communities, lowering their counts.
+The county no longer reports the total number of cases by medical service area.
+Broken down by cities and communities, the county website on Thursday, Aug.
+27 was listing 1,063 confirmed cases for Lake Havasu City, 1,023 for Bullhead City, 461 for Kingman, 309 for Fort Mohave, 203 for Mohave Valley, 88 for Golden Valley, 74 for Beaver Dam/Littlefield, and 50 described only as “other cities.”
+A new category – “tribal or city not provided” – was added recently to the county’s website, and currently lists 241 cases.

-The average age of death of a COVID-19 victim in the county is 76.1 years, while the age of the average patient is 48.1 years.
+The average age of death of a COVID-19 victim in the county is 76.2 years, while the age of the average patient is 48.1 years.
+The case fatality rate in the county is 5%, meaning one out of 20 individuals who contracts the virus dies.
+Approximately 1.6% of the county’s population has been infected.
 About 54% of the patients have been female.
+A majority of cases in the county – 52% – involve individuals age 49 and younger.

-Of the 16,050 tests for the actual virus, 12.1% of the individuals have tested positive.
-Of the 3,850 serology tests, which determine only if the individual had the virus in the past, 6.5% have been positive, a number that has been rising for more than a month.
+Of the 16,442 tests for the actual virus, 12% of the individuals have tested positive.
+Of the 3,901 serology tests, which determine only if the individual had the virus in the past, 6.7% have been positive, a percentage that has been rising for more than a month.

 The Kingman service area includes Kingman, New-Kingman/Butler, Chloride, Valentine, Meadview, Wikieup, Yucca, White Hills, Hackberry, Peach Springs, Dolan Springs, Golden Valley, Hualapai tribal areas, Oatman and Valle Vista.

-Note: - Update: Police identify girl found alive and well on Gates Avenue